 - If this is your first time connecting to LinkedIn Pages, click Add new account.

 - Enter your LinkedIn login credentials and click Sign in.
+Then, click Allow to enable PowerMetrics to securely access your LinkedIn Pages data.
+Click Next.

 - Next, to further define the data you're looking for, under Select account settings, click Add account settings and, on the Choose account settings page, select your LinkedIn Page from the drop-down list.
 Click Use account.